Last updated on January 21st, 2024 at 08:55 pm

 Guadalupe Peak – You Can Do It.

 Guadalupe Peak Trail is a great hike.
 It is strenuous, but you can do it.
 Just take your time, drink plenty of water and take some snacks to keep your body fueled.
 Take plenty of rest breaks and enjoy the unique scenery along the way.
 Don’t push yourself and you’ll be fine.
 Always hike with a buddy or buddies and carry a flashlight just in case.
+Check out our hike to Emory Peak, the highest peak in the Big Bend National Park, HERE.

 This is a well-used and maintained trail, not some back county hike.
 So there will be plenty of other hikes coming along if you get into trouble and need assistance.
 Overall a very safe hike and one that you should consider, if nothing else, just to say you’ve been to the top of Texas and back. 🙂